mirego/MRGArchitect/README.md

 #### Working with traits and size classes

 `MRGArchitect` also supports size class dependant properties.
-For this to work, you need to provide a `<name>-traits.json` file with a data structure in this fashion:
+For this to work, you need to provide a property file `<name>-traits.json` with a data structure in this fashion:
 ```javascript
 {
     "[* *]": {